dojo/framework/docs/en/resources/supplemental.md

 }
 ```

-The `ResourceFindRequest` has the current resource `options`, `query`, `type` and `start` index for the find request.
-The `query` is the same as the `query` object used with `ResourceFindRequest`, an object with the key mapping to a key of the resource item data interface for the associated value.
+The `ResourceFindRequest` contains the current resource `options`, `query`, `type`, and `start` index for the find request.
+The `query` is the same as the `query` object used with `ResourceFindRequest`: an object with the key mapping to a key of the resource item data interface for the associated value.

 ```tsx
 type FindType = 'exact' | 'contains' | 'start';